freenas/freenas-docs/userguide/network.rst

    recommended to add :ref:`Static Routes` to be able to reach external DNS, NTP, and mail servers which are configured with static IP addresses.
-When a gateway to the Internet is added, make sure that the %brand% system is protected by a properly configured firewall.
+When a gateway to the Internet is added, make sure the %brand% system is protected by a properly configured firewall.